Expert Witness in Medico-Legal Cases

 Over the last five years Mr Peyton has seen a minimum of 1,500 cases per annum including personal injury, RSI and medical negligence.

 The feedback regarding the lecture was excellent - everyone seemed to think it and you were wonderful.

 Briege Williams, Belfast Solicitors Association

 The following is an excerpt from chapter 8 of Mr. Peyton's book Whiplash.
 This chapter is entitled The Medico-Legal Assessment and Report and it explains in detail the structure and format of the medico-legal report, including medical history, injuries sustained, subsequent management and treatment, and any comments and prognosis.
-The book is available in the online shop for £7.95 as a downloadable ebook or £14.00 as a physical book.
+The book is available in the online shop.

 The audiobook can be easily downloaded to your mp3 player/phone allowing you to listen in your car or on the train.

 At the heart of medico-legal practice is the medico-legal assessment and report.
 Its function is to set out analytically which injuries were caused by the accident and the short and long-term effects of these injuries, physically and psychologically.
 In general, the short-term could be construed as the period up to the case being resolved and the long-term any period thereafter.
 The essence of the prognosis is an estimation on the balance of probabilities of the likelihood of continuance or deterioration of the condition in the longer term.
 This is the difference between what may happen– an outside chance but important if it is going to be a significant complication, what may possibly happen–which implies a greater likelihood of occurrence but still less than a 50% chance and what might probably happen–suggesting it is more likely than not to happen, that is, a 50% or greater chance.